 Trish is a Certified Prevention Specialist and is currently working towards a license in Alcohol and Substance Use counseling and is also a certified M.R.T. facilitator.

-Kelsey is our Program Coordinator and helps coordinate prevention activities in Johnson county.
+Elizabeth is a Project Coordinator and helps coordinate prevention activities in Johnson County.
+She is also our office administrator and volunteer coordinator.

 Deanna is our Peer Support Recovery Specialist for the AARRC.